genesiscommunitysuccess/docs/docs/platform-reference/integrations/market-data/adaptors/common-config.md

 ---
 id: common-config
-title: Common Adaptor Configuration
+title: Common configuration for adaptors
-sidebar_label: Common Adaptor Configuration
+sidebar_label: Common adaptor configuration
 sidebar_position: 10
 ---

-## Process Definition
-Every market data adaptor is configured using an XML file.
-This page details the common elements between adaptors for all vendors.
-The XML filename must be specified in the config element process definition in the processes.xml file:
+This page gives details of the configuration requirements common to adaptors for all vendors.

+## Adding the process to processes.xml
+You configure the details of an adaptor in an xml file.
+Before you go into detail in this file, go to the [**processes.xml**](/platform-reference/essential-information/processes-xml/) file for your application and specify the XML file name in the config element process definition.
+Here is an example of such a definition for an Elektron adaptor.
+We have called the process xml file for this process **elektron-adaptor.xml**:

 ```xml
 <process name="ELEKTRON_ADAPTOR">
     <start>true</start>